Basic Approach

 Baseball Classes

-In fiscal 2022, we held a total of eight on-site baseball classes for elementary, junior high, and high school students, with 564 participants.
+Following our baseball classes in fiscal 2022, in fiscal 2023, we held a total of 10 on-site baseball classes for elementary, junior high, and high school students, with 474 participants.
+Baseball team managers, coaches, and current players served as instructors, not only coaching the students on techniques but also conveying their passion for the game.

 Basketball Clinics